elmbridge/curriculum/Getting Started.md

 Now let's define and use our own functions.

+We saw types before when we entered numbers and Strings into the console; functions have types too!

 When Elm shows the type of a function, it uses arrows `->` and colons `:`.
 We've seen the colons already, when Elm told us the types of values (e.g., `14 : Int`).

 The arrows point to the return value.
 Generally, the rightmost type is the return value, and the other types are the parameters to the function.
 For example, `Int -> String -> Float` is the type of a function that takes two parameters: the first is an Int, the second is a String, and the function returns a Float.